Essay / 001

 K-Shaped AI Will Not Be Evenly Distributed

-AI in healthcare is likely to advance in a K-shaped pattern: some health systems will move sharply upward with better tools, more capital, stronger data infrastructure, and faster regulatory capacity, while others will stagnate or fall further behind.
+AI in healthcare is advancing in a K-shaped pattern.
+Some health systems are moving sharply upward with better tools, more capital, stronger data infrastructure, and faster regulatory capacity.
+Others are stagnating or falling further behind.
 That is not a speculative edge case.
-It is the most plausible default if adoption continues to track existing differences in wealth, staffing, digital maturity, and institutional ambition.
+It is the documented default.

 What a K-Shaped AI Takeoff Means in Practice